 This wonderful gingerbread recipe, like so many of my favorites, came from my mother.
-She is an exceptionally good cook, so the recipes she shares with me are always something special.
+She was an exceptionally good cook, so the recipes she shared with me were always something special.
 This gingerbread is no exception… it’s incredibly light and moist with a great flavor.
 It’s also very easy and quick to make, because all the ingredients except the boiling water are blended together in a large bowl with an electric mixer for three minutes at medium speed… then the water is added and the batter is mixed again, just enough to blend thoroughly.
 That’s it!

 2 cups flour

 1/2 teaspoon salt